Full Measure (Breaking Bad): Reception

 Upon first initial airing, the episode was watched by 1.56 million American viewers, and attained an 18–49 rating/share of 0.7/2.

 Bryan Cranston won his third consecutive Primetime Emmy Award for Outstanding Lead Actor in a Drama Series for his performance in this episode.

-Critical reaction to the episode was overwhelmingly positive, with many reviewers calling it one of the best in the series.
 Tim Goodman of the San Francisco Chronicle praised the season's character development, describing the finale as "an exclamation mark on the tortured journey of Jesse".
 Maureen Ryan of the Chicago Tribune believed the episode "mixed action with character beats well."
 Donna Bowman of The A.V.
 Club stated the episode "should cement this season of Breaking Bad as one of television's finest dramatic accomplishments".
 Seth Amitin of IGN gave the episode a 9, saying that "[it] wasn't the best episode this season, but it was still a good one and we got to know more about the rest of the players."

 The finale of the episode (and season), where Jesse Pinkman hesitantly shoots Gale point-blank, was critically acclaimed.
 Stephen Lagioia, writing for Screen Rant, said the moment was a pivotal one for Jesse's character development, calling the scene "a pretty somber and disturbing moment."
 Being called one of the saddest, and most shocking deaths in the series by various critics, Amanda Harding said Gale's death was a turning point in Jesse's and Walter's relationship, and also said the ending further moved Walter into becoming his darker persona, Heisenberg.

-In 2019 The Ringer ranked "Full Measure" as the second best out of the 62 total Breaking Bad episodes.
+In 2019, The Ringer ranked "Full Measure" as the second best out of the 62 total Breaking Bad episodes.
+Vulture ranked it 17th overall.